This project started with a requirement for eight matching speakers with good phase characteristics for use in an Ambisonic surround setup.

 A picture of the finished article, speaker number 2 of 8 in the Ambisonic surround rig.
 Makes a great stand for quality lighting pieces too.
 Careful observers may note that the cropped furniture board ends are somewhat crudely finished with black gaffa tape.
 Oh well, "function before beauty" is a fair motto.

 More Sensible Designs?

 I think that you could rationalise this design a lot and have equally good or better performance by not going quite so overboard on the line tapering.
 I particularly think that the final taper section before the vent is over the top.
 A new design would probably have the very first section along the top of the enclosure the same area, and have the rest slightly smaller equal area.
 The first reflector would be compromised a little.
 These adjustments might make it more resonant and allow the bass to extend, which could be controlled easily with a bit of wadding in the line.
 The construction would be easier with no awkward angles, and there would be more same length bits of wood.
 Also, the internal butt joints would all be at 90 degress so they wouldn't require quite so much filling up with hot glue as mine did.

 Here is a dedicated transmission line speaker website.
 There are lots of interesting designs, parts of which have clearly followed similar thought processes to mine.
 I'm sure there is plenty more transmission line speaker wisdom there.

 Due to popular demand, here are the original log-book drawings showing measurements.

-Small TX line speaker prototype insides from the side.
+TX line speaker prototype insides from the side.